radcortez/openjpa-gradle-plugin/README.md

 # OpenJPA Gradle Plugin

 ## Usage
-At the moment, the plugin is still in a earlier development stage.
-You need to checkout the project, build it and install it in your local Maven repository.
-You need to have Gradle installed.

- * Build with `gradle build`
- * Add it to the local Maven repository with `gradle publishToMavenLocal`

-Then in a Gradle project where you want to use the OpenJPA Grade Plugin, add the following snippet:
+In a Gradle project where you want to use the OpenJPA Gradle Plugin, add the following snippet:

 ```gradle
 apply plugin: 'openjpa'